 On the same page there are also installation instructions; basically it is as simple as unpacking the downloaded zip file, format a reasonably large micro-SD card (4GB or more) with the FAT operating system, and copy the files on the card.
 Insert then the card in your Raspberry Pi device, and start it.
 When the device boots, it will prompt you with the choice of operating system, language, and you can get it installed.

-For the installation phase you can use an HDMI monitor or a VGA monitor via an HDMI to VGA adapter; this will not be needed later on, because you can SSH into the device from another computer.
+For the installation phase you can use an HDMI monitor or a VGA monitor via an HDMI to VGA adapter; this will not be needed later on, because you can SSH(secure shell) into the device from another computer.

 To SSH into the Raspberry Pi device from another computer you can use the credentials: